Nico Mannion to sign with Arizona Wildcats; Drew Timme picks Gonzaga

 Sixth Man of the Game: Smith

+Bill Walton and Jason Benetti will be on the call for Arizona's Maui Invitational opener with Iowa State on Monday (7 p.m MT on ESPNU), and the Gonzaga-Illinois game that follows.
+Jay Bilas and Dan Shulman are working the other side of the bracket.

-Our scouting report for the UA-UTEP game and feature on UTEP are attached.
+Click here for our scouting report for the UA-UTEP game and here for our feature on UTEP.
+All links are also attached.